New research indicates support for the Climate Education Bill

 We asked the UK general public some questions about young people, education and environmental issues.
 The results from the survey, carried out in November 2022 in a nationally representative poll of 2,000 UK adults by Opinium, demonstrate the growing need for governments to act to mandate better climate education for children and young people.

-Students from Teach the Future are campaigning for this, and wrote the Climate Education Bill which is being presented in Parliament today by Labour MP, Nadia Whittome, as the bill’s sponsor.
+Students from Teach the Future are campaigning for this, and wrote the Climate Education Bill which was presented in Parliament earlier this year by Labour MP, Nadia Whittome, as the bill’s sponsor.
 The survey findings demonstrate that current teaching is leaving children unprepared for their future: to face the effects of climate change, nor to understand the solutions, and therefore the need for the introduction of the Climate Education Bill.
 The introduction of the bill will give young people the education they need to thrive in a net zero society, support young people to mitigate the effects of the climate crisis and be part of the solution.

 The survey found that: